shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 KingCobra - This is a VIRGO module and implements message queueing and pub-sub model in kernelspace.
 This also has a userspace facet for computational economics (Pricing, Electronic money protocol buffer implementation etc.,)

-Following are frequently updated design documents and theoretical commentaries for NeuronRain code commits which have been organized into numbered non-linear section vertices and edges amongst them are mentioned by "related to <section>" phrase:
+Following are frequently updated design documents and theoretical commentaries for NeuronRain code commits which have been organized into numbered non-linear section vertices and edges amongst them are mentioned by "related to <section>" phrase.
+NeuronRain Design is a unification of following respository specific documents (sections are numbered uniquely and spread out in multiple repsository specific documents):

-NeuronRain Green - GitHub - Repositories and Design Documents (repositories suffixed 64 are for 64-bit and others are 32-bit on different linux versions)
+NeuronRain Green - GitHub - Repositories and Design Documents which include course material (repositories suffixed 64 are for 64-bit and others are 32-bit on different linux versions)
 ------------------------------------------------------------------------------------------

 AsFer - https://github.com/shrinivaasanka/asfer-github-code/blob/master/asfer-docs/AstroInferDesign.txt